 South Caicos is an exceptional destination for the competent kiter.
-There are tremendous landscapes to explore, much of which rarely see visitors.
+There are tremendous landscapes to explore, many of which rarely see visitors.

-When the wind isn’t quiet blowing, there are quite a few other outdoor activities and sights to occupy your time.
+When the wind isn’t quite blowing, there are several other outdoor activities and sights to occupy your time.

-The flight is generally the easier means of transport, but depending on how much gear you’ll be travelling with, you may want to consider the ferry.
+The flight is generally the easier means of transport, but depending on how much gear you’ll be traveling with, you may want to consider the ferry.

 The following are the best kite spots on South Caicos.